kukrimate/cc3/readme.md

     If we ignore its entanglement with context information required to resolve typedef-name ambiguities, it is essentially an LL(2) parser.

-    The parsing of expressions and statements roughly matches the standard grammar, and produces an AST.
-Since scoping is done by the semantic analyzer, nested block statements are not represented in the AST.
+    Expressions and statements produce an AST.
+However scoping is done by the semantic analyzer, thus nested block statements are not represented in it.

-    Declarations are parsed in a much more ad-hoc fashion.
-No AST is produced (other than for types), and direct calls are made to the semantic analyzer.
-    Then the resulting semantic information feeds back to the parser to resolve typedef-name ambiguities.
+    Declarations need semantic information to disambiguate typedef names from idenitifiers.
+Additionally the syntax of C declarators is quite challanges to parse in one pass, thus a temporary linked-list representing a declarator is produced.
+Then it's walked in a second pass to construct the final type of a declaration.

 - sema.c: Semantic analyzer